rpede/aspnet_security/header_jwt.md

 }
 ```

-Here `Issuer` and `Audience` is the same because we are going to both issue the token and consumed (audience) from the same
+Here `Issuer` and `Audience` is the same, because we are going to both issue the
-system.
+token and consumed (audience) from the same system.

-Tokens can be issued by one system and consumed (audience) by another.
+Tokens can be issued by one system and used by another (audience).
-Like when you log into other services with your Google or Facebook account.
+Like when you login to a service with your Google or Facebook account.

 `Expires` is when the token is valid until.

-Claims are the payload of the token.
+`Claims` are the payload of the token.
 We can store whatever information we want in claims.
 But we should stay away from storing sensitive information in it, since it isn't encrypted.

-Next we need to validate the token and extract the payload.
+Right now the payload is just the user ID and role, but it could be other info.

-(Right now the payload is just the user ID).
+We also need to be able to validate the token and extract the payload again.

 ```csharp
 public SessionData ValidateAndDecodeToken(string token)